burair/burair.github.io/_vitae/teaching.md

 ## Courses Taught
 {:.mb-5}
+{:.vitae-defn}Middle School Mathematics
+*2021 -*{:.vitae-dates}
+: Designed and implemented a math curriculum appropriate to the diverse learning needs of seventh- and eight-grade math learners in an intervention classroom for students in need of scaffolding to negotiate math ideas.

 {:.vitae-defn}Core Physics Concepts
 *2017 - 2019*{:.vitae-dates}
-: Designed and implemented a new course to enable effective and deep learning of physics concepts pre-requisite and co-requisite to introductory physics courses
+: Designed and implemented a new course to enable effective and deep learning of physics concepts, pre-requisite and co-requisite to introductory college physics courses

 {:.vitae-defn}Critical Math Skills
 *2016 - 2019*{:.vitae-dates}